10iA0/10iA0.github.io/content/blog/Jupyter Installation.md

 >Jupyter core packages and a ipykernel space would be automatically installed in base environment after the installation of Anaconda.
 Whereas, there is not an such automatization in non-base environments. users need to install these packages and configurate kernel spaces manually in every non-base environments.

 ## Kernels
 I installed `kernel` at first and choosed the ipykernel which means a kernel for IPython.
-There were also other kernels available such as [ijava](https://github.com/SpencerPark/IJava) for Java.
 After the installation of ipykernl, I ran `jupyter --version` to check which jupyter core packages were installed.
 On the next step, I made the configuration on kernelspec which is the relation between a kernel and an environment.

-### Installing the IPython kernel
+### Install ipykernel
 ```
 conda install -n <env_name> ipykernel
 ```
-### Configurate IPython kernelspec
+### Configurate ipykernel space
 ```
 python -m ipykernel install --user --name <env_name>
 ```